-In August 2018, the FASB issued ASU No. 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurement ("ASU 2018-13"), which removes and modifies some existing disclosure requirements and adds others.
+In August 2018, the Financial Accounting Standards Board ("FASB") issued ASU No. 2018 13, Fair Value Measurement (Topic 820): Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement ("ASU 2018-13"), which removes and modifies some existing disclosure requirements and adds others.
 ASU 2018-13 modifies the disclosure requirements for fair value measurements and removes the requirement to disclose (1) the amount of and reasons for transfers between Level 1 and Level 2 of the fair value hierarchy, (2) the policy for timing of transfers between levels, and (3) the valuation processes for Level 3 fair value measurements.
 ASU 2018-13 requires disclosure of changes in unrealized gains and losses for the period included in other comprehensive income (loss) for recurring Level 3 fair value measurements held at the end of the reporting period and the range and weighted average of significant unobservable inputs used to develop Level 3 fair value measurements.
-The ASU is effective for all entities for fiscal years beginning after December 15, 2019, including interim periods therein.
-Early adoption is permitted for any eliminated or modified disclosures upon issuance of this ASU.
-We are currently evaluating the impact of the adoption of this standard.
+The Company adopted ASU 2018-13 on October 1, 2020 and the adoption of this standard did not have a material impact on the Company's financial statements.